Judopay/JudoKit-iOS/README.md

 judoKit is capable of detecting and accepting a huge array of Card Networks.
 An array of Card Networks defines a specific acceptance signature.
 This is used as shown below.

-The default value for accepted Card Networks are Visa and MasterCard:
+- The default value for accepted Card Networks are Visa and MasterCard:

 ```obj
 _acceptedCardNetworks = @[@(CardNetworkVisa), @(CardNetworkMasterCard)];
 ```

-In case you want to add the capability of accepting AMEX you need to add the following:
+- In case you want to add the capability of accepting AMEX you need to add the following:

 ```objc
 self.judoKitSession.theme.acceptedCardNetworks = @[@(CardNetworkVisa), @(CardNetworkMasterCard)];
 ```

-Any other card configuration that is available can be added for the UI to accept the specific Card Networks. **BE AWARE** you do need to configure your account with judo for any other Card Networks transactions to be processed successfully.
+- Any other card configuration that is available can be added for the UI to accept the specific Card Networks. **BE AWARE** you do need to configure your account with judo for any other Card Network transactions to be processed successfully.

-## Customizing payments page theme
+## Customizing payment page theme

 ![lighttheme1](http://judopay.github.io/JudoKit/ressources/lighttheme1.png "Light Theme Example Image")
 ![lighttheme2](http://judopay.github.io/JudoKit/ressources/lighttheme2.png "Light Theme Example Image")